 - lower stroke volume (more blood pushed through heart per pump)

-- increased maximum threshold heat rate
+- increased maximum threshold heart rate

 - improved lactic threshold (the point where your body moves from aerobic to aerobic energy production)